Proximal Algorithms and Temporal Differences for Large Linear Systems: Extrapolation, Approximation, and Simulation: Linearized Proximal and Temporal Difference Methods for Nonlinear Problems

 We note that ${X}_b$ is bounded in view of the finiteness of ${\cal M}$.
 Moreover, we have $T(x)\in X_b$ as well as $T_\m^{(\l)} x\in X_b$ for all $\m\in {\cal M}$ and $x\in X_b$.
 The reason is that $x^*$ is equal to all $x_\m$ with $\m\in{\cal M^*}$ and

 while

 [cf.\ the definition \tddef\ of $T_\m^{(\l)}$].
-Thus for $b$ sufficiently large so that $x_0\in {X}_b$, the entire sequence $\{x_k\}$ remains within the bounded set ${X}_b$.
+Thus for $b$ sufficiently large so that $x_0\in {X}_b$, the entire sequence $\{x_k\}$ remains within the bounded set ${X}_b$. }

 Each time the iteration $x_{k+1}=T (x_k)$ is performed, the distance of the iterate $x_k$ to $x^*$ is reduced by a factor $\r$, i.e., $\|x_{k+1}-x^*\|\le \r \|x_k-x^*\|$.
-In view of our randomization scheme, the algorithm is guaranteed (with probability one) to eventually execute a sufficient number of contiguous iterations $x_{k+1}=T (x_k)$ to enter the sphere $S_{x^*}$.
-Once this happens, all the subsequent iterations generate $\m_k$ within ${\cal M}^*$, and aim towards $x^*$ in the sense that they reduce the distance $\|x_k-x^*\|$ by a factor of either $\r$ or $\r(1-\l)/(1-\r\l)$ [cf.\ Eq.\ \randomoptpolito].
+In view of our randomization scheme, the algorithm is guaranteed (with probability one) to eventually execute a sufficient number of contiguous iterations of the form $x_{k+1}=T (x_k)$ to enter the sphere $S_{x^*}$.
+Once this happens, all the subsequent iterations generate $\m_k$ within ${\cal M}^*$, and aim towards $x^*$ in the sense that they reduce the distance $\|x_k-x^*\|$ by a factor of at least $\r$.
 Thus the iterates $x_k$ will eventually enter and remain within $S_{x^*}$, while $x_k\to x^*$.

 Note that the proof just given also applies to the algorithm \randomoptpolitz.
 The proof suggests that a potentially important issue is the choice of the randomization probability $p$ in the linearized algorithms \randomoptpolitz\ and \randomoptpolito.
-If $p$ is too small, convergence may be slow because oscillatory behavior may go unchecked for a long time.
-On the other hand if $p$ is large, a correspondingly large number of fixed point iterations $x_{k+1}=T(x_k)$ may be performed, and the hoped for benefits of the use of the proximal iterations may be lost.
+If $p$ is too large, convergence may be slow because oscillatory behavior may go unchecked for a long time.
+On the other hand if $p$ is small, a correspondingly large number of fixed point iterations $x_{k+1}=T(x_k)$ may be performed, and the hoped for benefits of the use of the proximal iterations may be lost.
 Adaptive schemes which adjust $p$ based on algorithmic progress may be an interesting possibility for addressing this issue.

 Finally, let us note that the analysis of this subsection applies to the algorithms \randomoptpolitz\ and \randomoptpolito\ for other definitions of $T$, not necessarily involving minimization as in Eq.\ \minform.
 For example, the components $T(i,x)$ of $T(x)$ may be defined by